-The app will provide opportunities for users to try out a variety of mindfulness practices, while also teaching them interesting facts about the brain science behind those practices.
-For example, did you know that regularly practicing mindfulness can improve your relationships with others?
-Or that it has been shown to change parts of the brain that affect memory, empathy and stress?
+The app also teaches interesting facts about the brain science behind those practices.
+For example, did you know that regularly practicing mindfulness can improve your relationships and connection with others?
+Or that it has been shown to change parts of the brain that improve memory and reduce stress?

-Our aim is to show youth that mindfulness can be fun, easy to try, and that it can have very real benefits for their overall health and well-being.
-Stay tuned to learn more as we continue to develop this new resource!
+Our aim is to show youth that mindfulness can be fun, easy to try, and that it can have noticeable benefits for their overall health and well-being.

 What is mindfulness?